muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --forcefilename
 This option is deprecated!
 Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
 This option will remain functional for the time being, but will eventually be removed completely.
-Please migrate to the `--flags` option as soon as possible.
+Please migrate as soon as possible.

 #### --relative
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --addext &lt;EXTENSION&gt;
 If you have a rom that Skyscraper doesn't even try to gather data for, it might be because it has a file extension that isn't currently supported.
 This option allows you to temporarily add support for any file extension.
 If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Skyscraper.
 Consider setting this in [`config.ini`](CONFIGINI.md#addextensionszst-smt) instead.
 ###### Example(s)